xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

   * fixed weights `(w_back, w_growth, w_budget)` satisfying the constraints in Block 3
   * fixed norms for computing `DeltaS_background`, `DeltaS_growth`, and `DeltaS_budget`
   * declared tolerance levels for energy budget closure and basic consistency checks
+  * all these choices are made before inspecting any `Tension_DE` distribution on the target data

 *Protocol:*